Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Instrumental versions of hit songs orchestrated by the king of the countrypolitan sound...
 This is about what you'd expect, though for those of you who think it would be unbearably cheesy...
 We-e-el-l-l-l-llll...
 It's actually not that bad.
 Not super-amazing... but also not horrendous.

-The Shooters "The Shooters" (Epic Records, 1987)
+The Shooters "The Shooters" (Epic Records, 1987) (LP)

 (Produced by Walt Aldridge)

-A short-lived pop-country band from Alabama, the Shooters grazed the lower rungs of the Top 40 with a quick series of singles, and two albums of workmanlike country-pop, a sleek mix of harmony-rich, somewhat too-smooth material with a familiar, comfortable sound.
+Stunningly bland pop-country from a short-lived band from Alabama, the Shooters grazed the lower rungs of the Top 40 with a quick series of singles, and two albums of workmanlike country-pop, a sleek mix of harmony-rich, somewhat too-smooth material with a familiar, comfortable sound.
 Some songs are in a group-vocals, Shenandoah-esque style, though there are misfires like the distinctly un-country soft-rock of "Tell It To Your Teddy Bear."
 Personally I find the glossy production a bit sluggish and sterile, and they drift too easily into gooey mainstream '80s pop or the Dan Fogelberg/Dan Seals variety.
 But for many fans of '80s country, these guys might be a pleasant surprise, a now-obscure band that matched many bigger stars in their scope and talent.
 Bandmember Walt Aldridge had previous success as an early '80s songwriter; eventually becoming better known as a record producer, which he does here as well...

 The Shooters "Solid As A Rock" (Epic Records, 1989)